Sandhills (Nebraska): Plants

 720 different species of plants are found in the Sandhills.
 Most are native, with only 7% exotics — half the percentage of most other prairie systems.
 Most of the "exotics" are invasive species and considered noxious weeds and must be destroyed by landowners.
+One species threatening the ecosystem is the eastern redcedar.
+Native to the region but controlled by wildfires prior to European settlement, the trees were planted in great numbers as a windbreak around homesteads and during early Arbor Day events during early settlement.
+Over time, the trees spread to replace large areas of grassland, leading to ecosystem collapse on ranchlands.

 The blowout penstemon (Penstemon haydenii) is an endangered species, found only in the Sandhills and in similar environments in central Wyoming.
 The blowout penstemon stabilizes the soil where wind erosion exposes the bare sand and creates a blowout, but is choked out when other species begin to recolonize.
 Grazing and land management practices used by Sandhills ranchers have reduced natural erosion, thus destroying some of the plant's habitat.

 Many of the plants of the Sandhills are sand-tolerant species from short-grass, mixed-grass, and tallgrass prairies; plants from all three of these can be found within the ecosystem.
 These plants have helped to stabilize the sand dunes, creating an ecosystem beneficial for other plants and animals.
 Better land management and grazing practices by the ranchers of the region have led to less erosion over time, which has kept the natural landscape of the area mostly intact.